 Our understanding of the microbial world is in the midst of a revolution, led by efforts to characterize the human microbiome and understand how it impacts our health.
-But scientists are probing hundreds of earthly environments, animal, vegetable and mineral, to determine what is there and what it is good for.
-What do these diverse microbial communities have in common, and can studying rock-dwelling microbes teach us anything about those that dwell in our gut?
-We asked microbiologist Jocelyne DiRuggiero, who has been studying some of the most resilient microorganisms on Earth for several decades, to explain the connections.
+But scientists are probing hundreds of earthly environments—animal, vegetable and mineral—to determine what is there and what it is good for.
+What do these diverse microbial communities have in common, and can studying rock-dwelling microbes teach us anything about those living in our gut?
+We asked microbiologist JOCELYNE DIRUGGIERO, PhD, Associate Research Professor in the Department of Biology at Johns Hopkins University, who has been studying some of the most resilient microorganisms on Earth for several decades, to explain the connections.

 JOCELYNE DIRUGGIERO: There are ecological principles regarding the functioning of microbial communities that will apply to all types of communities.
 By studying relatively simple communities, such as those of extreme environments where the diversity is much lower, we can start testing those ecological hypotheses in a more tractable system.
 However, extrapolating from extreme environments to the human microbiome in terms of specific groups of microorganisms is difficult because the community members can be very different.